-From 2005-2008, Ms. Fisher served as Assistant Attorney General in charge of the Criminal Division of the United States Department of Justice (DOJ).
+From 2005-2008, Ms. Fisher served as Assistant Attorney General in charge of the Criminal Division of the US DOJ.
 As Assistant Attorney General, Ms. Fisher led more than 750 attorneys and staff responsible for federal criminal enforcement policy as well as handling criminal matters in federal courts across the country in all areas of federal criminal law enforcement.
-Under her leadership, the Criminal Division pursued a broad array of federal criminal investigations and prosecutions, with particular focus on corporate fraud matters, including securities fraud, procurement fraud, financial institution fraud, anti-money laundering, health care fraud, computer hacking and cyber security, national security, as well as US-domestic and international corruption.
+Under her leadership, the Criminal Division pursued a broad array of federal criminal investigations and prosecutions, with particular focus on corporate fraud matters, including securities fraud, procurement fraud, financial institution fraud, anti-money laundering, healthcare fraud, computer hacking and cyber security, national security, as well as US-domestic and international corruption.

-Ms. Fisher also chaired the National Procurement Fraud Task Force, supervised the Medicare Fraud Strike Force and served as a member of the President's Corporate Fraud Task Force.
-Ms. Fisher handled various transnational and multi-national law enforcement operations and policies, including bilateral agreements and treaties involving information sharing and global criminal enforcement initiatives.
-Representing the Department of Justice in front of Congress, Ms. Fisher testified on criminal enforcement policies and served on the Federal Criminal Rules Committee.
+Ms. Fisher also chaired the National Procurement Fraud Task Force, supervised the Medicare Fraud Strike Force, and served as a member of the President's Corporate Fraud Task Force.
+She handled various transnational and multi-national law enforcement operations and policies, including bilateral agreements and treaties involving information sharing and global criminal enforcement initiatives.
+Representing the DOJ in front of Congress, Ms. Fisher testified on criminal enforcement policies and served on the Federal Criminal Rules Committee.

-As a litigation partner at Latham & Watkins from 2003-2005 and prior to 2001, Ms. Fisher represented both individual and corporate clients in grand jury, agency and congressional inquiries involving allegations of securities and bank fraud, health care fraud, Foreign Corrupt Practices Act, criminal antitrust matters, OFAC sanctions and procurement fraud.
+As a litigation partner at Latham from 2003-2005 and prior to 2001, Ms. Fisher represented both individual and corporate clients in grand jury, agency and congressional inquiries involving allegations of securities and bank fraud, healthcare fraud, the FCPA, criminal antitrust matters, OFAC sanctions and procurement fraud.
 She has also represented clients in a number of complex civil and regulatory litigations.
-Ms. Fisher previously held other positions in government, including Deputy Assistant Attorney General of the Criminal Division at the Department of Justice and Deputy Special Counsel to a US Senate Special Committee.
+Ms. Fisher previously held other positions in government, including Deputy Special Counsel to a US Senate Special Committee.

 - JD, Catholic University of America, Columbus School of Law, 1992